Protozoan infection: Alveolata

-Alveolata is a large group, which includes Dinoflagellata, Ciliophora, and Apicomplexa.
+Alveolata is a large group, which includes Dinoflagellata, Ciliates (Ciliophora, and Apicomplexa.

-Balantidium Coli (Balantidiasis) is an example of a member of the phylum Ciliophora.
+Balantidium coli (Balantidiasis) is an example of a member of the phylum Ciliophora.
 Balantidiasis is the only ciliate known to be capable of infecting humans, and swine are the primary reservoir host.
 Balantidiasis is opportunistic and rare in Western countries.
 Apicomplexans are parasites of animals and contain an arrangement of organelles called the apical complex.
 One example of an apicomplexan is Malaria.
 Five species of plasmodium cause malaria in animals.
 Malaria is transmitted by the bite of an infected female mosquito.
 Symptoms of malaria include: periodic chills and fever, anemia, and hypertrophy of the liver and spleen.
 Cerebral malaria can occur in children.
 In order to diagnose Malaria, doctors will look for parasites in Wright-or-Giemsa-stained red blood cells and serological tests.
 Treatment includes antimalarial drugs, however, resistance has been observed.
 New vaccines are being discovered to this day.
 Preventative measures that can be taken include sleeping with netting and using insecticide to prevent mosquitoes.
 Eimeria is another example of an apicomplexan pathogen.
 This pathogen causes cecal coccidiosis in chickens.
 Coccidiosis is a parasitic disease of the intestinal tract.
-This disease is treated by placing anticoccidials in the chickens’ feed.
+This disease is treated by placing anticoccidials in the chickens' feed.
 It also causes malabsorption, diarrhea, and sometimes bloody diarrhea in animals.
 Theileria parva & T. annulata are tick-borne parasites which cause fatal East Coast fever in cattle.
 East Coast fever is transmitted by the bite of the three-host tick Phipicephalus appendiculatus and results in respiratory failure and death in African cattle.
 Most hosts of P. appendiculatus succumb to pulmonary edema and die within three weeks of infection.
 The severity of the infection can be lessened by treatment with antiprotozoal drugs like buparvaquone.
 Toxoplasma causes toxoplasmosis and can be acquired from undercooked meat or cat feces containing Toxoplasma gondii.
 The majority of the 60 million Americans infected with T. gondii are asymptomatic.
 The group most vulnerable to this pathogen are the fetuses of mothers who have been infected with the parasite for the first time during pregnancy.
-This can result in damage to the fetus’s brain, eyes, and other organs.
+This can result in damage to the fetus's brain, eyes, and other organs.
 Treatment is available for pregnant women and the immunosuppressed.
 Cryptosporidiosis can be contracted through contact with water, food, soil, or surfaces contaminated with feces containing the Cryptosporidium.
 Immunocompromised people are the most susceptible.
 Cryptosporidiosis causes watery diarrhea and can resolve itself without medical intervention.
 It is diagnosed by examining stool samples, and diarrhea can be treated using Nitazoxanide.